colinta/SublimeTransposeCharacter/README.md

 TransposeCharacter plugin for Sublime Text 2
 =============================================

-Swaps two characters, lines, words, or reverse a word.
-Depending on cursor location and selection(s).
+Swaps two characters, lines, words, reverses a selection, or swaps two selections, depending on cursor location and selection(s).

 Installation